-If you want to bring something from Prague as a gift for your friends or as a small reminder of your visit to the city, do not limit yourself to magnets and tee cups.
-I have put together a list of traditional products so that you can find ideas for the best presents from the Czech Republic.
+If you want to bring something from Prague as a gift for your friends or as a small reminder of your visit, don’t limit yourself to magnets and tea cups.
+Here’s a list of traditional products to help you find the best presents from the Czech Republic.

 Manufaktura

-Manufaktura is a well-known Czech cosmetic company.
-They use mostly natural ingredients — mineral salt from Karlovy Vary, local herbs, Moravian wine, and Czech beer.
-Besides soaps, creams, and shampoos, you can also buy herb tees, wooden toys, and handmade jewelry at their shops.
+Manufaktura is a well-known Czech cosmetics company.
+They use mostly natural ingredients—mineral salt from Karlovy Vary, local herbs, Moravian wine, and Czech beer.
+Besides soaps, creams, and shampoos, you can also buy herbal teas, wooden toys, and handmade jewelry in their shops.

 Where to buy Manufaktura cosmetics?